dovecot/documentation/docs/core/config/auth/userdb.md

   userdb: userdb
   userdb_extra_fields:
     hash: extra-fields
-    text: userdb extra fields
+    text: "userdb: Extra Fields"
 ---

-# User Databases (userdb)
+# User Databases (`userdb`)

-Dovecot uses [[link,passdb]] and userdb as part of the authentication process.
+Dovecot uses [[link,passdb]] and `userdb` as part of the authentication process.

-passdb authenticated the user. userdb lookup then retrieves post-login information specific to the authenticated user.
+[[link,passdb]] authenticated the user. `userdb` lookup then retrieves post-login information specific to the authenticated user.
 This may include:

 * Mailbox location information
 * Quota limit
 * Overriding settings for the user (almost any setting can be overridden)

 | Userdb Lookups | Dovecot Proxy | Dovecot Backend |
 | -------------- | ------------- | --------------- |